ozra/iid/README.md

-# Iid - Internet ID #
+## Iid - "Internet ID" ##

 What's that?
 Simply uuid/v4, base62-encoded, zero-justified to 22 chars.
-It looks like "1eCH6Km2kWjIviA5l6q9VN" and contains only latin letters and numbers.
+It looks like "1eCH6Km2kWjIviA5l6q9VN" — made up of only latin letters and numbers.
 You probably know all about it already.

 Looking around, the packages I found seemed shady.
 Or maybe it was NIH.